Updated July 10, 2020

 - Confirmation of employment from one of the approved categories of facilities laid out in the Medicine Act, including public hospitals, and have an identified supervisor.

 I’m an out-of-province physician – how can I help?

 You can provide virtual care to Ontario patients in line with our Telemedicine policy.
 This means being licensed in the province where you are located, complying with the requirements of licensure in your province, and practising within that standard of care.

-This is a special, time-limited route intended to facilitate short-term licensure under these extraordinary circumstances.
-Applicants and their supervisors should be aware that if they subsequently apply for another type of certification of registration, their application will be considered in the usual course at that time, independent of any Short Duration certificates that are granted.
-In some cases, applicants eligible for Short Duration certificates may not have the qualifications for other types of certification.
+Finally, any future application for any other type of certification of registration will be considered in the usual course and independent of whether any Short Duration certificates were granted.
+Eligible applicants for the Short Duration certificates may not have the qualifications needed for any other type of certification.

 I want to provide care or write a prescription for myself, my family, or someone else close to me to help relieve some pressure on the system.
 What do I need to know?